tholonia/iching_cli/book/v2/markdown/hexagram_23.md

 Each day, as Edward walked the factory floor, he sensed the weight of ambition and desperation upon him.
 His workers, their faces carved by years of labor, shared whispered fears of a future without work.
 The burden of their hopes and the shadow of failure haunted him, pushing him to the edge of his resolve.

-Yet, in this crucible of uncertainty, Edward found clarity—an understanding woven from the threads of his struggles.
+Yet, in this crucible of uncertainty, Edward found clarity, an understanding woven from the threads of his struggles.
 A partnership with an emerging designer who sought the quality of bygone days seemed to offer a lifeline.
 Together, they envisioned a line of unique fabrics that honored tradition while embracing the new.

 As they worked, Edward's factory was reborn.
 The clack of looms became the harmonious percussion of a new era dawning.
 It was not without sacrifice; many adjustments were made to meet the market's demands.
 But these changes brought their own kind of growth, a resurgence balanced between time-worn wisdom and modern necessity.